”But rejoice to the extent that you partake of Christ’s sufferings, that when His glory is revealed, you may also be glad with exceeding joy.”

 David spent much of his life as a lonely shepherd boy and later as a fleeting nomad.
 This prepared him for his role as king.
 God operates the same way in our lives.
-He prepares us to be conformed into the image of Christ.
+He prepares us by suffering to be conformed to the image of Christ.
 David said that “It was good that I have been afflicted.”

 That I may learn Your statutes.”